Picosecond Timing-Planes for Future Collider Detectors: Simulations for a future collider.

 The possible range of particle showers to be studied for timing purposes is very large, both in particle type and particle energy.
 We limit ourselves in this study to a small number of variations which are indicative of the expected results.
 For the FCC-hh, the dynamic range of desire measurements of outgoing particle momenta for a typical event is enormous: from below a GeV/c up several tens of TeV/c, four orders of magnitude or more.
 It is improbable that any single detector will be able to accommodate this entire dynamic range without several different operating modes.

 For ACE, the limiting element in dynamic range is likely to be first-stage low-noise amplifier compression, but it is possible to achieve LNA dynamic range of order $10^4$ in amplitude ($\gtrsim 80$~dB) with careful design.
 For example the LNAs used in our 2018 tests (Low Noise Factory LNF-LNC4\_8C models) have a noise temperature of 2.2~K at LHe ambient temperatures, and an output compression point of -12 dBm.
 The thermal noise of the LNA is equivalent to -100.4~dBm, which implies a nominal dynamic range of $\sim 88$~dB.
-As per our estimates above, the $1\sigma$ thermal noise level corresponds to 15-30~GeV depending on $T_{sys}$, and thus the ratio of kinematic limit of 50~TeV to our least-count energy is as high as 3300, a 70 dB range in microwave amplitude.
+As per our estimates above, the $1\sigma$ thermal noise level corresponds to 15-30~GeV signal amplitude depending on $T_{sys}$, and thus the ratio of kinematic limit of 50~TeV to our least-count energy is as high as 3300, a 70 dB range in microwave amplitude.
 It is evident that even current LNA technology easily covers the full dynamic range of events expected for the FCC-hh, with significant margin.

-For our current study, the range of $\eta = 2.5-6$ for the forward calorimeters where we consider our timing planes results in significant boosts of the particles and resulting showers observed in those regions.
+For our current study, the range of $\eta = 2.5-6$ for the forward calorimeters where we consider our timing planes, results in significant boosts of the particles and the resulting showers observed in those regions.
 For a given transverse momentum $p_T$, the energy deposited in the calorimeters will be of order $E(\eta)\simeq p_T/\cosh{\eta}$, corresponding to factors of between 6$^{-1}$ and 200$^{-1}$.
-For our $5\sigma$ shower energy threshold of 75~GeV, the equivalent threshold in particle transverse momentum varies between $\sim 12$~GeV ($\eta=2.5$), to a fraction of a GeV for the highest pseudorapidities.
+For our $5\sigma$ shower energy threshold of 50~GeV, the equivalent threshold in particle transverse momentum varies between $\sim 8$~GeV ($\eta=2.5$), to a fraction of a GeV for the highest pseudorapidities.
 In practice this means that our efficiency for yielding timing results will be much higher in the forward direction that it would in the barrel region.

 We consider two different incident particles: photons and pions, at two different total energies, 100~GeV, and 1~TeV.
-Photons are of interest because they are not observed in the trackers, but will be efficiently observed via a preshower layer, and pions are ubiquitous in virtually every collision, and create hadronic showers, thus observed in our second timing layer.
+Photons are of interest because they are not observed in the trackers, but will be efficiently observed via a preshower layer, and pions are ubiquitous in virtually every collision, creating hadronic showers, which will be observed in our second timing layer.